 Terrarium plants come in all shapes and colors, and the best species are going to depend on your setup.

-Experimenting is one of the most exciting elements of terrarium building, so I’m not going to recommend any specific terrarium plants, but you might want to consider picking from these types so that you’ve got a balanced range.
+Experimenting is one of the most exciting elements of terrarium building, so I’m not going to recommend any specific terrarium plants, but if you’re looking to build a tropical terrarium, you might want to consider picking from these types so that you’ve got a balanced range.

 - Ferns are perfect for terrariums.
 They love shade, moisture, and warmth, and they add so much texture to a terrarium.